A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Fusion of Pruning and other Compression Techniques

 \section{Fusion of Pruning and other Compression Techniques}

-In this section, we provide a review of the fusion of neural network pruning with other network compression techniques, such as quantization \cite{han2015deep}, tensor decomposition \cite{li2021towards}, knowledge distillation \cite{hinton2015distilling}, and network architecture search \cite{li2021npas}.
-However, on the one hand, fusion provides more choices for network compression.
-On the other hand, the combined compression techniques can complement each other to improve the performance and prune ratio further.
+In this section, we review the fusion of neural network pruning with other network compression techniques, such as quantization \cite{ma2023llmpruner}, tensor decomposition \cite{li2021towards}, knowledge distillation \cite{hinton2015distilling}, and network architecture search \cite{li2021npas}.
+On the one hand, fusion provides more choices for network compression.
+On the other hand, combined compression techniques can complement each other to further improve the performance and prune ratio.

-\textbf{Pruning \& Quantization:} Quantization \cite{tung2018clipq} is a compression technique to reduce the number of bits used to represent the network weights and/or activations, which can significantly reduce the model size and memory footprint but with a minor performance drop.
-To obtain more compacted models as well as model acceleration, \citet{han2015deep} pioneer to prune the redundant network connections and quantize the weights.
-CLIP-Q \cite{tung2018clipq} jointly perform pruning and quantization during the fine-tuning stage.
+\textbf{Pruning \& Quantization:} Quantization \cite{tung2018clipq} is a compression technique that reduces the number of bits used to represent the network weights and/or activations, significantly reducing the model size and memory footprint with only a minor performance drop.
+To obtain more compact models and achieve model acceleration, \citet{han2015deep} pioneer pruning the redundant network connections and quantizing the weights.
+CLIP-Q \cite{tung2018clipq} jointly performs pruning and quantization during the fine-tuning stage.
 MPTs \cite{diffenderfer2021multi} integrates pruning and quantizing randomly weighted full-precision neural networks to obtain binary weights and/or activations.
 EB \cite{you2020drawing} applies 8-bit low-precision training to the stage of searching EB tickets.

-\textbf{Pruning \& Tensor Decomposition:} Tensor decomposition \cite{lin2018holistic} decomposes the convolutions into a sequence of tensors with fewer parameters.
-In contrast to pruning, it explores the original weights' low-rank structure, keeping the dimension of the convolutional output unchanged.
-CC \cite{li2021towards} combines channel pruning and tensor decomposition to compress CNN models by simultaneously learning the model sparsity and low rankness.
+\textbf{Pruning \& Tensor Decomposition:} Tensor decomposition \cite{lin2018holistic} decomposes convolutions into a sequence of tensors with fewer parameters.
+In contrast to pruning, it explores the original weights' low-rank structure, while keeping the dimension of the convolutional output unchanged.
+CC \cite{li2021towards} combines channel pruning and tensor decomposition to compress CNN models by simultaneously learning model sparsity and low rankness.
 Hinge \cite{li2020hinge} introduces group sparsity to fuse filter pruning and decomposition under the same formulation. \citet{li2023losparse} propose LoSparse to prune Transformers by combining low-rank approximations and pruning.